ronamanfredini/contest-training/README.md

 # contest-training
-A repository to store my coding solutions for websites like HackerRank, Codility, UOJ, etc.
+A repository to store my coding solutions for websites like HackerRank, Codility, UOJ, NeetCode etc.